TUW-GEO/pytesmo/docs/introduction.rst

-Introduction to pytesmo a python Toolbox for the Evaluation of Soil Moisture Observations
+Introduction to pytesmo a Python Toolbox for the Evaluation of Soil Moisture Observations
 *****************************************************************************************

 pytesmo is a package which aims it is to provide a standard library that can be